kolisa/com.mobiquity/com.mobiquity/readme.txt

-﻿solution is developed on the Net7 which is the cross platform and it wil be supported by windows and linux Solution is developed using c# language
+﻿Solution is developed on the .NET 7.0 and it support cross platform and can be hosted windows and linux Solution is developed using c# language
 I have used two dimension data structure and generic list  and algorithm time used is O(N) and O(N²)